 You’ll need to supply personal information about yourself and a government issued ID in order to become verified.

-Verification process on CEX.IO is very simple.
+Getting a verified account on on CEX.IO is very simple.
 The exchange offers a detailed Verification guide in order to get the users familiar with the process.
+As on many other exchanges, verified accounts on Cex.io enjoy higher deposit and withdrawal limits.

 Another thing worth noting is that there’s always someone from the support to answer the questions posted below the guide.
 This is a great alternative to opening tickets.